 - Finely chop the habanero chile and 3-4 tablespoons of fresh cilantro and add to the bowl.
 Gently stir with a wooden spoon or spatula to mix.

 - Now add the chilled jicama to the bowl, squeeze the juice of the other lime over the top and lightly toss the jicama and citrus together.
-Sprinkle the sea salt over the top.
+Sprinkle the sea salt over the top and serve.

-- If not serving right away, you can chill in the refrigerator for up to three days.
+If not serving right away, you can chill in the refrigerator for up to three days in a glass bowl with an airtight lid.